$E$-theory is compactly assembled

 \begin{theorem} \mbox{} Let $A\to B$ be a semi-projective morphism in $G\nCalg_{\sepa}$. \begin{enumerate} \item The induced morphism $\asGc(f): \asGc(A)\to \asGc(B)$ is strongly compact in $\AsGc$. \item If $B$ is twice suspended and $K_{G}$-stable, then $\esG(f): \esG(A)\to \esG(B)$ is strongly compact in $\EsG$. \end{enumerate} \end{theorem}

 The proof of \cref{jifofqweewf9} is based on the shape theory for $C^{*}$-algebras developed by \cite{zbMATH03996430} and the insights of \cite{zbMATH02240070}.
-Let $A$ be a separable $G$-$C^{*}$-algebra. \begin{ddd}A system $(A_{n})_{n\in \nat}$ in $G\nCalg_{\sepa}$ is called a shape system for $A$ if $A\cong \colim_{n\in \nat} A_{n}$ and the structure maps $A_{n}\to A_{n+1}$ are semi-projective for all $n$ in $\nat$. \end{ddd} In \cref{erijgioepgwegerfwef} we extend the theory of \cite{zbMATH03996430} to the equivariant case.
+Let $A$ be a separable $G$-$C^{*}$-algebra. \begin{ddd}A system $(A_{n})_{n\in \nat}$ in $G\nCalg_{\sepa}$ is called a shape system for $A$ if $A\cong \colim_{n\in \nat} A_{n}$ and the structure maps $A_{n}\to A_{n+1}$ are semi-projective for all $n$ in $\nat$. \end{ddd} {Note the analogy with \cref{kgopwertgerferfwref}.} In \cref{erijgioepgwegerfwef} we extend the theory of \cite{zbMATH03996430} to the equivariant case.
 In particular we will show in \cref{ojkergperwerge}:\begin{prop} Every object of $G\nCalg_{\sepa}$ admits an explicit shape system. \end{prop} The additional adjective explicit is technically relevant but not important for the purpose of this introduction.
-Consider now an $\infty$-category $\bD$ admitting countable filtered colimits. \begin{ddd} A system $(A_{n})_{n\in \nat}$ is called {a} slp-compact exhaustion of $A$ if $A\simeq \colim_{n\in \nat} A_{n}$ and the structure maps $A_{n}\to A_{n+1}$ are slp-compact for all $n$ in $\nat$.\end{ddd} Again the addition of $slp$ indicates a strengthening of weak compactness \cref{qrjiofoqdedeqw}.\ref{trgkprererwegfwerfweffwef}.
-We will use the following characterization of being \pcas{} in terms of slp-exhaustions which follows from combination of \cref{gkopwerfweferwfw} and \cref{regijfowergffreferwfw}. \begin{prop} If $\bD$ is an $\infty$-category admitting countable filtered colimits, then it is \pcas{} if and only if every object admits an slp-compact exhaustion. \end{prop} In order to understand why \cref{jifofqweewf9} is true in the case of $\AsGc$ one could observe that $\asGc$ maps by \cref{rjifoqopffefwewerfr} shape systems in $G\nCalg_{\sepa}$ to slp-compact exhaustions in $\AsGc$ and then apply the combination of \cref{rejgioiowergerfwf9} and \cref{tkogpwegfrfweg9}.
+In order to understand why \cref{jifofqweewf9} is true in the case of $\AsGc$ one could observe that $\asGc$ by \cref{rjifoqopffefwewerfr} maps shape systems in $G\nCalg_{\sepa}$ to slp-compact exhaustions in $\AsGc$ and then apply the combination of \cref{rejgioiowergerfwf9} and \cref{tkogpwegfrfweg9}.